 For more information please contact Judy Stetson at email@example.com

-Reaching children who fall below the literacy line and the poverty line.
-Whiz Kids is the largest one-on-one tutoring program in the Denver-metro-area and serves approximately 820 kids at over 50 sites.
+Reaching children who fall below the literacy line and the poverty line, Whiz Kids is the largest one-on-one tutoring program in the Denver metro area that serves approximately 820 kids at over 50 sites.
 These students are primarily kids who are struggling academically and come from low-income families.
-Students are not only provided help to improve academic skills, but also are able to hear about the love of Jesus during Club Time following the tutoring session.
-Currently, there is one Whiz Kids site in Broomfield, which meets on Tuesdays, from 6:30 to 8:00 pm, beginning in October and continuing through April.
+Students are not only provided help to improve academic skills, but they also are able to hear about the love of Jesus during Club Time following the tutoring session.
+Currently, there is one Whiz Kids site in Broomfield, which meets on Tuesdays, from 6:30 to 8:00 P.M.

 For more information contact Fred and Cindy Stricker at firstname.lastname@example.org

 Growing Home is an organization with a mission “to guide children and their families on the path to a brighter future.”
-Growing Home’s vision is for the community “to work together so families have a place to call home, food on the table, and the opportunity to pursue their dreams.”
+Growing Home’s vision is for the community “to work together so that families have a place to call home, have food on the table, and have the opportunity to pursue their dreams.”
 The organization started in 1998, initially as an interfaith community based shelter program.
 Over the years, Growing Home has developed several programs to serve the needs of low-income and under resourced families.
 Growing Home provides opportunities for families to gain strength during times of crisis through their shelter program, food pantry, and homeless prevention programs.
 Growing Home also serves children through early childhood programs that enhance their development and promote school success.
-“Growing Home is a leading anti-poverty organization in our local area, offering a rich-pipeline of programs for children and families.
-Last year Growing Home served 4,612 families through all of their programs, including more than 16,000 individuals, 61% of whom are children.”
+“Growing Home is a leading anti-poverty organization in our local area, offering a rich pipeline of programs for children and families.
+Last year, Growing Home served 4,612 families through all of their programs, including more than 16,000 individuals, 61% of whom were children.”

 For more information contact Rhonda McNally at email@example.com